 We are in network with Blue Cross Blue Shield PPO and Blue Choice plans.
+Some members of our team are also in network with United PPO/Optum.
 If you plan to utilize your mental health benefits, we will file claims to insurance for you.
 We are also out-of-network providers for many insurance companies which means that we do not bill them directly.
 We will give you a statement that you can submit for out-of-network reimbursement.

 We encourage you to call your insurance company and carefully check your mental health benefits as you are ultimately responsible for the full cost of therapy.
 Here are some questions you should find answers to:

 - Is my therapist in-network?